 The airship hanger at Cardington

-The exact date of Bunyan’s birth is not known, but he was baptised on the 30th of November, 1628 in his hometown of Elstow near Bedford.
+The exact date of Bunyan’s birth is not known, but he was baptized on the 30th of November, 1628 in his hometown of Elstow near Bedford.

-The Bedfordshire Day’s date was settled in 2015 after a public vote organised by the Friends of Bedfordshire Society.
+The Bedfordshire Day’s date was settled in 2015 after a public vote organized by the Friends of Bedfordshire Society.

 In 1533, Henry VIII’s marriage to Catherine of Aragon was rescinded by convocation at Dunstable Priory in Bedfordshire.